 If you’re concerned about your arteries becoming more rigid, there’s something you can do to keep them flexible – exercise.
-More than one study shows regular aerobic exercise slows down loss of arterial elasticity and helps keep blood vessels healthier with age.
+More than one study shows regular aerobic exercise slows down the loss of arterial elasticity and helps keep blood vessels healthier with age.
 In fact, one study showed regular physical activity can REVERSE arterial stiffness in people with type 2 diabetes.

 As you might expect, diet impacts endothelial function, which in turn affects arterial stiffness.
 Research shows the Mediterranean diet, rich in fruits, vegetables, nuts, legumes, olive oil, fish and moderate amounts of wine, improves endothelial function and is linked with a lower risk for heart disease.
 Dietary antioxidants also improve endothelial function, based on some research.

 In terms of specific foods, certain nuts, including pistachios and walnuts, improves endothelial function and how blood vessels behave, whereas foods high in sugar may have a negative effect on blood vessel health.
-One indulgence you can enjoy and still keep your blood vessels healthy is unsweetened cacao powder or dark chocolate.
+One indulgence you can enjoy and still keep your blood vessels healthy is unsweetened cacoa powder or dark chocolate.
 Catechins in dark chocolate boost the release of nitric oxide from endothelial cells, thereby helping arteries dilate.